 To apply for scholarships, you must have an online Samford account.
 If you've started your Samford/Common App admission application, you can apply for scholarships using the same login information.
 If you haven't started an admission application, please log in as a new user.

-Preministerial students must participate in four semesters of internships.
-Internships involve regular hours of service in a local church, church-related mission organization, church related non-profit, or through the Samford Sunday preaching program.
-Students are placed in ministry settings that are customized to expose them to their areas of interest.
-Two out of four internships must take place in a local church setting.
-One hour of elective course credit is available for participating students who are also enrolled in any Religion course.
+Preministerial students participate in two internships.
+Internships involve regular hours of service in a local church, church-related mission organization, church-related non-profit, or through the Samford Sunday preaching program (see below).
+Students also have the option of completing internships during the summer.
+Students gain experience in ministry settings that are customized for their areas of interest.

-One of the unique characteristics of the Premin Internship is the commitment of the mentors to invest in the student intern’s life.
+One of the unique characteristics of the Preministerial Internship is the commitment of the mentors to invest in the student intern’s life.
 The mentor relationship is the key to the success of the program.
-Interns serve, not as employees, but as students seeking opportunities to learn from those further along in their journey.
-The pairing of mentors and students sets our internship program apart from others.
-Through the evaluations and mentor feedback, it is apparent that the mentors often benefit as much as the student.
+Through the evaluations and mentor feedback, it is apparent that the mentors often benefit as much as the students.
 Mentors agree to spend at least thirty minutes a week with the intern.
 This time is set aside weekly for ministry evaluation, planning, relationship building, and spiritual formation.

 Become a Partner

-Samford University seeks out new Premin Mentoring Partners each semester.
-If you are interested in becoming a mentor, please download the Mentor Application and return to Premin Scholars at Samford University.
+Samford University seeks out new Preministerial Mentoring Partners each semester.
+If you are interested in becoming a mentor, please download the Mentor Application and return it to Preministerial Scholars at Samford University.
 Students are paired in ministry settings of their interest.
-We cannot guarantee we will have an intern to fill each request we receive.
+We cannot guarantee we will have an intern to fill in each request we receive.
 However, we do have new interns seeking placements each semester.